dommerer/devcamp/README.md

 # devcamp
-for 2-day softwere development training
+for 2-day softwere development training at Maejo University
-/nturst me

 # devcamp